-2. This Agreement shall apply to all investments made by investors of one Party in the territory of the other Party, whether made before or after the entry into force of this Agreement, but shall not apply to claims arising out of events which occurred, or claims which had been raised, prior to the entry into force of this Agreement.
+2. The provisions in this Agreement shall apply to all investments made by investors of one Party in the territory of the other Party, whether made before or after the entry into force of this Agreement, but shall not apply to claims arising out of events which occurred, or claims which had been raised, prior to the entry into force of this Agreement.

-- 3. This Agreement shall not apply to: - (a) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance, or to any conditions attached to the receipt or continued receipt of such subsidies or grants, whether or not such subsidies or grants are offered exclusively to investors of the Party or investments of investors of the Party; and - (b) matters of taxation in the territory of either Party.
-Such matters shall be governed by any treaty for the avoidance of double taxation between the two Parties and the domestic laws of each Party.
+3. This Agreement shall not apply to:

+- (a) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance, or to any conditions attached to the receipt or continued receipt of such subsidies or grants, whether or not such subsidies or grants are offered exclusively to investors of the Party or investments of investors of the Party; and - (b) matters of taxation in the territory of either Party, which shall, except as set out in Article 29 (Indirect Expropriation through Taxation), be governed by any tax treaty between the two Parties and the domestic laws of each Party.